 I have hardly been able to function today.
 Visions, images, memories of my father flood my mind and I can’t escape them.
 I can’t escape them.
 They make me want to die, to crawl out of my skin and scratch my way out of this world just to escape the pain.
 I smoke a cigar at the end of the night sometimes to connect to the girl I was at 18, the girl who was almost free.
-I know it’s not wise, I know this, but it feels like I reach into the past through the smoke and teach myself to how to breathe.
+I know it’s not wise, I know this, but it feels like I can reach into the past through the smoke and teach myself how to breathe.
 One toxic breath at a time.
 Hatred in, hatred out.
 In, out, in, out, in, out.
 Defiance.
 In, out, in, out, in, out.
 Hatred is a hell of a survival tool.

 Sometimes he didn’t talk to me for days.
 I never knew why.
 I didn’t know why I was so disgusting to him.
-Other times he would look at me and dissect my body, and tell me where I was developing like that was a good thing.
+Other times he would looked at me and broke my body down into parts, and tell me where I was developing as if that were a good thing.
 Was I good?
 Was I bad?
 Was I an object?
 As an object was I an inherently bad object?
 He gave me this hatred, this burning hatred of women that I don’t think he knew he had, and he put it on my shoulders.
-He made it my pain, my suffering, my burden to carry.
+He made it my pain, my suffering, and my burden to carry.
 What a horrible thing to do.
-I’ve been asking since 2019, setting fire to my past and spewing venom from the places that make me scream in pain, like a never ending burning death.
+I’ve been asking for answers from him since 2019, setting fire to my past and spewing venom from the places that make me scream in pain, like a never ending burning death.
 I want an answer, but no answer comes.
 Just more deafening silence from the man who has ruined my life in more ways than he can ever imagine.
 Yeah, I know some family that have guilted me about having kids and not bringing them around my parents.
 I think I’ll stick around home again this year.